jmendozais/SDSSDepth/README.md

 [comment]: <> (TODO: Add a demo image)

-SDSSDepth is a codebase that implements the paper **Self-Distilled Self-Supervised Depth Estimation in Monocular Videos** that will be published at <a link="https://icprai2022.sciencesconf.org/">
+SDSSDepth is a codebase that implements the paper **Self-Distilled Self-Supervised Depth Estimation in Monocular Videos** that will be published at [ICPRAI](https://icprai2022.sciencesconf.org/)
-ICPRAI 2022 </a>.
+.
 Also, we hope this codebase could support future research in self-supervised monocular depth estimation and beyond.

 ## Getting Started

-Please see <a link="">Getting Started</a> for guidelines to install and test SDSSDepth.
+Please see [Getting Started](https://github.com/jmendozais/SDSSDepth/blob/master/GETTING_STARTED.md) for guidelines to install and test SDSSDepth.

 ## License

-SDSSDepth is released under the <a link="https://github.com/jmendozais/SDSSDepth/blob/main/LICENSE">MIT License</a>.
+SDSSDepth is released under the [MIT License](https://github.com/jmendozais/SDSSDepth/blob/main/LICENSE).

 ## Citing SDSSDepth
 If you find SDSSDepth useful for your research, please consider citing the following paper: